 Oat flour banana bread and healthy banana oatmeal muffins are other favorite oat recipes of ours!

 These healthy banana oatmeal cookies are soft and tender in the middle with slightly golden and crispy edges.

 Rich in flavor from bananas and dark chocolate chips, they are loaded with the good stuff, leave out the bad stuff, and are delicious!

 They’re enough to satisfy any cookie craving whether first thing in the morning, a grab-n-go snack in the afternoon, or late at night with a glass of milk for movie night.

 Healthy banana oat cookies are so easy to make, the kids can make them instead!

 - Healthy: Egg free, dairy free and gluten free banana cookies are suitable for a variety of diets.

 - Hearty: Oats and bananas together result in amazing texture, flavor and make them nutritious, filling and satisfying.

-- Nutritious: Healthy carbs, whole grains, minimal oil or added sugar make these guilt free cookies a smart choice!
+- Nutritious: Healthy carbs, whole grains, minimal oil or added sugar make these healthy banana oatmeal cookies a smart choice!